ismaeljimenezmejias/dat515_project_personalgithub/4docker/3-dockerfile/README.md

 3. **Complete the TODO Items for Task 1**

-   Review the Dockerfile and complete the TODO items.
+   Review the Dockerfile and complete the TODO items in the `Dockerfile`.

 4. **Build and View Your Image**